-Clifton completed a Bachelor of Music degree at Western Michigan University and a Master of Music degree at Michigan State University as a recipient of the University Distinguished Fellowship.
-His primary teachers include Randy Hawes, Jan Kagarice, Ava Ordman, and Dr. Steve Wolfinbarger.
+Clifton completed a Bachelor of Music degree at Western Michigan University and a Master of Music degree at Michigan State University as a University Distinguished Fellow.
+His teachers have included Randy Hawes, Jan Kagarice, Ava Ordman, and Dr. Steve Wolfinbarger.

-Clifton is a performing artist for Edwards Instrument Company and Dansr, Inc. He performs on Edwards trombones and Denis Wick London mouthpieces and mutes.
+Clifton is a performing artist and clinician for Edwards Instrument Company and Denis Wick, performing exclusively on Edwards trombones and Denis Wick mouthpieces and mutes.

 “Edwards trombones simply allow me to play with my own musical voice more easily than any other instrument I've played.
 In every playing situation, they just plain work.
 I'm also very impressed by the customer service provided by Christan and Mike, and their constant commitment to improving the instruments.”